 To print the PDF:

-Go to either the Orders or Shipping tabs.
+Go to either the Orders or Shipments tabs.

 Select the order(s) or shipment(s) you wish to print customs forms for.